JuNi4/AI.cpp/README.md

     // the sizes of the layers, the neural network will have 2 input neurons, 5 neurons on a hidden layer and 10 output neurons. std::vector<int> sizes = {2,5,10};

-    // create the neural network object
-    nn::neuralnetwork network(sizes, &nn::sigmoid_activation);
+    // create the neural network object with the previusly defined sizes and the default sigmoid avtivation function provided by the neural network library nn::neuralnetwork network(sizes, &nn::sigmoid_activation);

     // create the input vector used for the prediction